-Born in 1968, he grew up in the south of England.
-By the age of 16 he was playing with respected south coast groups.
-At 17 he progressed to the National Youth Jazz Orchestra and in 1986 won First Prize in the International Trumpet Guild’s Jazz Improvisation Competition held at Ronnie Scott’s Jazz Club.
-He then entered the Guildhall School of Music and graduated in 1989, making another appearance at Ronnie Scott’s the same year, this time with the Jean Toussaint Quintet.
+Born in Essex in 1968, Paul Edmonds moved to the south coast of England in 1977, at the age of 9.
+The same year he started to learn to play the trumpet and by the time he was 16 he was performing publicly with local groups.
+When he was 17 he joined the National Youth Jazz Orchestra and the following year won First Prize in the International Trumpet Guild’s Jazz Improvisation Competition, the final of which was held at Ronnie Scott’s Jazz Club in London.
+He then studied at the Guildhall School Of Music and graduated in 1989.

 His early professional career was spent on the London jazz scene, playing with musicians including Jean Toussaint, Julian Arguelles, Iain Ballamy, Cleveland Watkiss, Julian Joseph, Jason Rebello, Simon Purcell, Clark Tracey and Alec Dankworth.
 He was also a member of the ground-breaking Loose Tubes collective.
 With Loose Tubes he played at venues throughout Britain and Europe between 1988-90.

 In 1989 the former Art Blakey tenor man, Jean Toussaint, asked Paul to join his band and the same year the band appeared at Ronnie Scott’s Jazz Club.
 The following year Paul appeared again at the club, this time under his own name, and later in the year played a two week stint with “Loose Tubes”, the last appearance the band made before its break up.

 In 1991 he travelled in Europe and Australia where he led his own group in Sydney, before returning to London in 1992.
 In 1993 he formed a new group and started performing his own music for the first time, much of which was inspired by his travels.
 He performed again at Ronnie Scott’s, as well as the 606 Club, the Vortex and other prestigious clubs in London.